KhronosGroup/glTF/specification/2.0/README.md

                 0.194711,
                 -0.478297,
                 1
-            ],
-            "name": "node-camera"
+            ]
         }
     ]
 }
 ```

-### Coordinate System and Units

-glTF uses a right-handed coordinate system, that is, the cross product of x and y yields z.  glTF defines the y axis as up.

-The units for all linear distances are meters.

-All angles are in radians.

-Positive rotation is counterclockwise.

-<a name="accessing-binary-data"></a>
-## Accessing Binary Data
+## Binary Data Storage

 ### Buffers and Buffer Views

 A *buffer* is data stored as a binary blob.
 The buffer can contain a combination of geometry, animation, and skins.

-Binary blobs allow efficient creation of GL buffers and textures since they require no additional parsing, except perhaps decompression.
+Binary blobs allow efficient creation of GPU buffers and textures since they require no additional parsing, except perhaps decompression.
 An asset can have any number of buffer files for flexibility for a wide array of applications.

 Buffer data is little endian.